 A RICH HISTORY

 Situated at the end of a private drive in King William County, just 40 minutes from Richmond, the Seven Springs Manor House was built between 1725-1740 by the Dabney family.
 Operating as a private residence for many years, the Seven Springs campus was expanded in the early 1980’s to include a number of new living spaces.
-Today, Seven Springs is home to stunning wedding celebrations, farm to table dinners, corporate retreats, and a small flock of heritage breed Hog Island sheep.
+Today, Seven Springs plays host to stunning wedding celebrations, farm to table dinners, corporate retreats, and a small flock of heritage breed Hog Island sheep.
 Additionally, the house has been placed on the National Register of Historic Places and is a Virginia Historic Landmark.

 continuing a legacy